Classification of Incidents, and Incident Reporting

 3) Inform Factory Manager & relevant manager & CQA by mail.

-4) If required personally visit Depot and check that packs pertaining to the date/shift codes are frozen.
+4) If required personally visit the Depot and check that packs about the date/shift codes are frozen.

 5) Check the backward traceability to RM suppliers.